 Anytime roles are split, the ScrumMaster role should always come first.

-Even if the person is a manager or a critical team member, the ScrumMaster portion of their day is top priority.
+Even if the person is a manager or a critical team member, the ScrumMaster portion of their day is a top priority.

 ScrumMaster & Team Lead Combination